ThomasLadder/escape-room/README.md

 3. Use "Load Flatfile" in session-reasoner to load EscapeMt, EscapeOntologyMt, and LevelOneMt.
 4. Run (fetch K1 LevelOneMt)
 5. Search MyEscapePlanMt in the knowledge base to see the agent's actions in this level.
-6. If you want to run the next level, first run (doClearWorkingMemory), (doForgetKBMt MyEscapePlanMt), and (doForgetKBMt < mt-name >) where < mt-name > is the name of the level you just ran (i.e LevelOneMt).
+6. If you want to run the next level, first run (doClearWorkingMemory) and (doForgetKBMt MyEscapePlanMt)
 7. Load the level you want to run next as a flatfile.
 8. Run (fetch K1 < mt-name >) where < mt-name > is the level you want to run.
 Repeat steps 5-8 for the rest of the levels.
-9. IMPORTANT: If you wish to run a certain level more than once, in between each run you must forget the microtheory and reload the flatfile.
+9. IMPORTANT: If you wish to run a certain level more than once, in between each run you must forget the level microtheory and reload the flatfile.

 # Levels